 I’ll try to be as non technical as possible but there is one technical term I want to get you familiar with; amp-hours.
 Don’t worry too much about what it actually means, I will use this to describe how much power we have stored in the batteries and how much each of the systems on our coach consumes.
 Once you are familiar with what you have available for amp-hours and then realize how much you use, the picture will start to come into focus.
 Also if you are thinking of solar down the road, understanding what you consume for power will help clarify what kind of solar installation would be required to meet your needs.

 Now, based on measurements I and other owners have observed, our Entegra’s consume on average about 25 amps/hour or more when all systems are running normally.
-This will vary based on owner habits, but in theory that means on average a fully charged battery will give us about 8 hours before it’s time to start up the genset.
+This will vary based on owner habits, but in theory that means a fully charged Aspire battery bank will at best give us about 8 hours before it’s time to start up the genset.
 Assuming though we normally only get to 80% charged (it may be less), the next cycle will only last about 6 hours.

 So now the game becomes how do we reduce that 25 amp-hour drain rate?
 How can we conserve enough power to increase the time between generator runs?